viktor-silakov/playwright-mcp-advanced/README.md

 ### Getting started

 First, install the Playwright MCP server with your client.

+**Standard config** works in most of the tools:

 #### For the original Playwright MCP:
 ```js